Social Justice Training Institute

 Lodging and transportation

 You are responsible for your lodging, transportation, and meals.
 Do not make any arrangements until you receive your invitation from faculty to attend.
-Every session 100-200 people apply and 40-50 are selected.
+Every session 100-150 people apply and 40-50 are invited to attend.

 Location